moveit/moveit.ros.org/events/2022-google-summer-of-code/index.markdown

 ## Project ideas

-### Bullet collision checking integration

-* Bullet support is partially done, but more work is needed.
-Support for continuous collision checking would be nice.
-* Project size: medium
-* Mentors: ???

 ### Python bindings for MoveIt 2

 * Use [pybind11](https://pybind11.readthedocs.io/en/latest) to create python bindings for a subset of the MoveIt C++ API.
 * Project size: large
-* Mentors: Henning Kayser
+* Mentor: Henning Kayser

 ### Improved benchmarking support in MoveIt

 * Continue the work from last year's Google Summer of Code project to create more benchmarking capabilities.
 * Project size: large
-* Mentors: Michael Görner
+* Mentor: Michael Görner

 ### Simultaneous trajectory execution

 * MoveIt currently only supports the execution of one robot trajectory (although the trajectory can involve multiple planning groups, e.g. two arms).
 However, to run e.g. a robot workcell efficiently, each robot arm has to move independently.

   The goal of this project is to allow multiple trajectories to be started, executed and stopped independently from one another.
 The main difficulty is that the arms may collide with one another, so additional checks will be necessary, such as:

-  - Do two trajectories intersect at all?
+  * Do two trajectories intersect at all?
-  - Does the next position in a trajectory collide with another robot arm?
+  * Does the next position in a trajectory collide with another robot arm?
-  - What are the next positions of the other currently active robot arms?
+  * What are the next positions of the other currently active robot arms?

+  Much of the preliminary work is done in [this PR](https://github.com/ros-planning/moveit/pull/2810).
 * Project size: large
-* Mentors: Henning Kayser
+* Mentor: Henning Kayser

 ### Add ability to attach/detach end-effector links